 This document provides an overview of creating terrain layers and painting them on the terrain in the Sandbox Editor.
 The creation of different terrain types works like the painting in layers in common 2D graphic design programs.

 In order to paint terrain, it is necessary to use different Sandbox components.
-Please refer to the Creating a New Map tutorial to prepare to use this tutorial.
+Please refer to the Creating a New Level tutorial to prepare to use this tutorial.
 See Terrain Painting Tips and Tricks for additional information.

 Preparing a Terrain Layer